teolvs/lca_graphic/README.md

 Data used come from the open [US EEIO table](https://github.com/USEPA/USEEIO), and [available here (115MB download)](https://files.brightway.dev/visualization_example_data.zip).
 Note: any brightway2 LCA database may be used and would work.

-The code to create the example data is given in the notebook ``visualization_contest.ipynb``
+The code to create the example data and how use the main methods is given in the notebook ``visualization_contest.ipynb``.
+To see the dashboards, the code should be executed on an Jupyter Notebook, since it does not appear on Github.

 ## Contribution